 - Intersection of Intimate Partner Violence and HIV in Women (Centers for Disease Control and Prevention) - PDF

-- National Intimate Partner and Sexual Violence Survey: 2010 Highlights (Centers for Disease Control and Prevention) - PDF
+- National Intimate Partner and Sexual Violence Survey: 2016/2017 Report on Sexual Violence (Centers for Disease Control and Prevention) - PDF

 - Rape and Sexual Assault Victimization Among College-Age Females, 1995-2013 (Department of Justice)